 We are a small, friendly club meeting monthly for lively discussion of European crime books (in translation) chosen by members and to keep abreast of new developments and events in the genre.

-Annual subscription £10.
+Meetings normally take place on the third Tuesday of the month from 4.30pm – 6.00pm, in room GH742 (Conference Room).
+The annual subscription is £10.
 To join the group you must first be a member of the 3Ls Students' Association.

-ECBC/ Nordic Noir reading list 2014-2022
+ECBC/ Nordic Noir reading list 2014-2023